Shetland HVDC Connection: Project developer

 The project is being developed by Scottish Hydro Electric Transmission, a subsidiary of SSE plc.

 Project economics

 It is estimated that it will cost more than £600 million.

 Another source stated cost of £660 million.

-The project is needed for development of Shetland's renewable energy potential and it is necessary for the projects such as the Viking Wind Farm and the Aegir wave farm.
+The project is needed for development of Shetland's renewable energy potential and it is necessary for the projects such as the Viking Wind Farm.

 It also contributes to the security of Shetland's electricity supply, especially as Lerwick Power Station is nearing the end of its operational life.